• Skip to primary navigation

 Project Understanding:

-Global Specialty Chemical company ask WME to explore the status/maturity of their current DCS implementations across the North American sites with the intent to identify and execute improvements on designated sites in the US.
+Global Specialty Chemical company asked Wunderlich-Malec to explore the status/maturity of their current DCS implementations across the North American sites with the intent of identifying and executing improvements on designated sites in the US.

 1. Explore the status/maturity of current DCS implementations: